hxtree/galaxyops/clients/design-system/src/game-assets/IsometricCanvas/README.md

 ## Tags

-Tags are infered based on the spritemap name.
+Tags are inferred based on the spritemap name.
 The rendering engine will if a spritemap contains for example walls based on the filename.

 | tag  | purpose                                             |